https://www.patchline.ai/api/mcp/v1

 Rules of engagement for AI agents

-If you’re an AI agent reading this page programmatically, use these rules of engagement and confirm exact schemas with MCPtools/list:
+If you’re an AI agent reading this programmatically, confirm exact schemas with MCPtools/list, then follow these rules:

 - ALWAYS call

-analyze_urlfirst when a user pastes a streaming URL. - NEVER call
+analyze_urlfirst when the user pastes a streaming-platform URL. - NEVER call

 add_artistname-only — always include a platform URL. - PREFER cached